 Greenbay Vets strongly recommend that you consider insuring your pet.
-There are many different policies available and it is worth looking at a variety of policies to see which suits you best.
+There are many different policies available.
 Check whether your policy provides 'lifetime' cover, so that if your dog develops a condition which will require treatment throughout its life, e.g. diabetes, the insurance company will continue to pay for the condition.
-It is easy to plan for routine costs such as boosters, but it can be a nasty shock if your dog needs urgent treatment and you have to pay the veterinary fees!
-Examples of costs can range from suturing a simple cut on your dog's leg (£250+), to fixing a broken leg (£1500+), to referral to a specialist (£500-£5000+).
+It is easy to plan for routine costs such as boosters, but it can be a nasty shock if your dog needs urgent treatment and you have to pay the veterinary fees.
 There is an information sheet about pet insurance on our website, or available on request.